 - Doctors can trust and will feel confident with their findings.
 CVTME has been validated by Dr. Susan Cotter and other world-renown Pediatric Vision Care Specialists.

-- Multiple U.S. Departments of Health Vision Screening Programs recommend CVTME to screen pediatric students in schools and the World Special Olympics has adopted it to test athletes.
+- Multiple U.S. Departments of Health Vision Screening Programs recommend CVTME to screen pediatric students in schools.

 - Children do not need to know numbers.
 The test uses children-friendly symbols; circle, star, and square.